Zuberu Sharani

-Zuberu Sharani (born 7 January 2000) is a Ghanaian professional footballer who plays as a left-back or a winger for ŠK Slovan Bratislava.
+Zuberu Sharani (born 7 January 2000) is a Togolese professional footballer who plays as a left-back or a winger for Hapoel Jerusalem.

 Club career

 Dunajská Streda

 Sharani made his Fortuna Liga debut for DAC Dunajská Streda against Žilina on 29 September 2019.
 Sharani came on as a late second-half substitute, replacing Eric Ramírez.
 DAC won the game 1−0 thanks to a first-half goal by Eric Davis.

 Sharani scored DAC's 1000th top division goal on 27 August 2021 in an away fixture against Pohronie, sealing the 3−0 victory following earlier goals by András Schäfer and Milan Dimun.

+International career

+Born in Ghana, Sharani is of Togolese descent.
+He was called up to the Togo national team in March 2026.